microsoft/malmo/scripts/python-wheel/README.md

 ```
 (Here you should have used: `http://localhost:8888/?token=1c6390221431ca75146946c52e253f063431b6488420bbac`for Jupyter.)

-To run a sample mission, create a python3 notebook and enter `from malmo.run_mission import run; run()` and execute the notebook.
+To run a sample mission in Jupyter, create a python3 notebook and enter `from malmo.run_mission import run; run()` and execute the notebook.

 ## Installing using pip locally ##

 If you would rather install Malmo locally without docker you can do that
-(after satisfying the OS & environment variable requirements) using:
+(after satisfying the OS & environment variable requirements above) using:

 ```
 pip3 install malmo